Pick the one you want most

 What Exactly Is a Dream?

 Dreams occur across different stages of sleep, but they are most prominent and vivid during Rapid Eye Movement (REM) sleep—a unique phase characterized by increased brain activity, rapid eye movements behind closed eyelids, and temporary muscle paralysis that prevents us from acting out our dreams.
-Studies published in Current Biology have revealed that REM sleep represents one of the most active periods for the dreaming brain, with neural activity often exceeding levels seen during wakefulness.
+REM sleep shows highest brain activity with neural activity often exceeding levels seen during wakefulness.

 However, dreaming isn't confined exclusively to REM sleep.
-Research has demonstrated that dreams can occur during non-REM sleep stages as well, though these tend to be less vivid, more fragmented, and more closely tied to recent memories and experiences.
-Understanding different stages of sleep is crucial for comprehending when and how dreams occur.
+Dreams occur during non-REM stages as well, though these tend to be less vivid, more fragmented, and more closely tied to recent memories and experiences.
+This discovery has challenged the traditional assumption that REM sleep is the sole physiological equivalent of dreaming, revealing instead that dreaming represents a more complex phenomenon controlled by multiple brain mechanisms.

 The Neuroscience of Dreaming: What Happens in the Sleeping Brain

 Understanding why we dream requires examining the intricate neural choreography that unfolds during sleep.
-Advanced neuroimaging studies have revealed that during REM sleep, certain brain regions become as active as—or even more active than—they are during wakefulness, while others become notably quiet.
+Brain activity peaks during REM with certain brain regions becoming as active as—or even more active than—they are during wakefulness, while others become notably quiet.

 The Active Dreaming Brain